Writing Sex - Technique & Structure

 My cheek exploded with a flash of pain. [reaction]

-Neat & Tidy, be damned!
-Making the scene hard for the reader to PICTURE as they read, is a Bad Idea.
-Anytime the reader has to reread a passage and rearrange the words to FIT their mental movie, you’ve made a break.
+Making the scene hard for the reader to picture in their minds while they read is Bad because anytime the reader has to reread a passage and rearrange the words to FIT their mental movie, you’ve created a Break.

 Who cares what the words look like on the page?
-Once the reader has a Mental Movie rolling, they won’t even SEE the words – they’ll be too busy making pictures in their head to even Notice that they are reading!
+Once the reader has a Mental Movie rolling, they won’t even SEE the words.
+If you did it right, they’ll be too busy making pictures in their head to even notice that they are reading.

 What about Literary styles?

-If you simply MUST have stylish phrasing in your fiction; save it for description and dialogue, and Keep it in Chronological Order – or keep it out of the Action Sequences!
+What about them?
+If you simply MUST have stylish phrasing in your fiction; save it for the description and dialogue, and keep it in Chronological Order -- or keep it out of the Action Sequences!

 Now, on to the Dirty Details!